 Make your own wormery since composting happens so much faster.

-It could be as large as this rainbow worm farm, or as small as a 25 litre bucket.
-It must have a waterproof lid to keep rain out, though remember they must have air to breathe.
+It could be as large as this old fiberglass mold, or the size of a 25-litre bucket.
+It must have a waterproof lid to keep the rain out, though remember they must have air to breathe; keep it loose.

 Every wormery must have a hole in the bottom for the leachate to leak out into another bucket.

 Here are several reasons to start a wormery.